"When a father, absent during the day, returns home at six, his children receive only his temperament, not his teaching."

 Healing the Father Wound

 Most men carry a wound from their father.
-Not necessarily abuse or dramatic failure—though sometimes that.
-More often, it's absence.
+Not necessarily abuse or dramatic failure, though sometimes that.
+More often, it is absence.
 Distance.
 A man who was there but not present.
-A father who provided materially but couldn't connect emotionally.
+A father who provided materially but could not connect emotionally.
 A dad who tried his best but fell short.

 The Absent Father